-Lockdown, or living far away from each other, are just two reasons why you might be separated from your grandchildren.
-It’s not always easy, but there are ways of coping.
-Our writer, grandmother Jacqui, explored her own situation and how she tackled the challenges, before talking to other grandparents to find out how they’re coping…
+Living far away from each other isn’t always easy, but there are ways of coping.
+Our writer, grandmother Jacqui, explores her own situation and how she tackles the challenges, before talking to other grandparents to find out how they’re coping.

 When my eldest daughter gave birth, she was living a mere 20-minute drive from me.
 I had moved closer to her a couple of years previously, with a feeling that soon there would be a grandchild on the way.